The day has finally arrived.

-Giannis Antetokounmpo is on his way to a second straight MVP, averaging career highs in points (29.6) and rebounds (13.7), and is a serious contender to add Defensive Player of the Year to become the third player in NBA history to win both in the same season.
+Giannis Antetokounmpo is on his way to a second straight MVP title, averaging career highs in points (29.6) and rebounds (13.7), and is a serious contender to add Defensive Player of the Year to his resume to become the third player in NBA history to win both titles in the same season.

 Somehow, the Bucks are better this year, leading the league in scoring (118.6 points per game) and opponents’ field goal percentage (41.3), while ranking second for shooting (47.7%) and third in blocks (6.0).